Write a Book Template: Exploring How to Structure a Book

 From the earliest times to the present, story structure has provided writers with the how and where to place content.
-Although there are different approaches to story structure, all teach generally the same storytelling theory.
-Exploring how you can structure a book improves the quality and speed of writing.
+Although there are different approaches to story structure, most teach similar storytelling theory.
+Exploring how you can structure a book improves the quality and speed of writing, and a write-a-book template helps you apply that wisdom consistently.

 Examples of How to Structure a Book